2 Telebugs philosophy

 II: Be boring

-The goal of Telebugs is not to impress you — it’s to bore you to death.
+The goal of Telebugs is not to impress you — it’s to perform reliably.
 Why?
-Because boring quietly does the job.
+Because reliable tools quietly do the job without fanfare.
 Have you ever been excited about cd’ing into a directory?
-That’s the level of boredom Telebugs aims to achieve.
+That’s the level of dependability Telebugs aims to achieve.

 III: Own your data